confluentinc/ksql/docs/developer-guide/ksqldb-reference/aggregate-functions.md

 with the lowest offset.

+The optional `ignoreNulls` parameter, available since version 0.13.0, controls whether nulls are ignored.
+The default

-Optional parameter `ignoreNulls`, (since 0.13.0), controls if nulls are ignored or not.
-Defaulting to ignoring null values.
+to ignoring null values.